SRDM 2.0 / ORDEA

 Key Activities:

-• Analyzed existing SRDMs and modeling patterns.
+• Analysed existing SRDMs and modelling patterns.

 • Updated all models to align with CIDOC CRM v7.1.2 and, where appropriate, Linked.Art standards.